- 1 What is upholstery leather and what are leather furniture?

 - 6 Additional information

-According to statistics, about 30% to 50% of all upholstered furniture sold in Germany is covered with leather.
-A large suite will require between 6 and 7 cow hide skins.
+According to statistics from 2018, about 35% (sales) of all upholstered furniture sold worldwide is covered in leather.
+A large furniture set will require between 6 and 7 cow hide skins.
+However, furniture is also sold where only the contact surfaces are leather and the outer surfaces are covered with fabric or imitation leather.

 Cow hide is the number one choice for leather furniture.
 There are some exceptions and, in rare cases, sheep leather may be obtained from niche providers.
 Otherwise you will not find sheep leather upholstery in a standard furniture store.